codhyg/dmstodeg/README.md

 Is a simple app for conversion of angle values (decimal to degrees, minutes, seconds)

+### v0.9.0
+- Added the app icon.
+- Added app file info for Windows.
+- Fixed font size for buttons.
+- Add more shortcuts (see About window -> F1 or Ctrl+/).

 ### v0.7.0
 - NumPad Enter support
 - Select field text on focus